Buy 3M Stock for Portfolio Protection

 3M Is a Long-Term Buy at Today’s Prices

 Weighing opportunities against risk, 3M at first glance doesn’t look like a strong buy.
 Despite respirator masks flying off shelves, 3M’s potential revenue from them isn’t exactly a needle-mover.
-Recent risks like coronavirus may be fading.
-But, past issues such as weak sales growth and PFAS liabilities, could still be in play.
+Sales continue to be affected by the coronavirus.
+Past issues, such as PFAS liabilities, could still be in play.
 In short, investors should be cautious.

-Yet these long-term concerns remain priced into shares.
+Yet these concerns could already be priced into shares.
 Investors can buy reasonably-priced 3M stock now, and start collecting an above-average dividend yield.
 As markets rebound, the stock could continue trending higher, perhaps retracing its past 52-week high of $187.72 per share.

 In short, consider 3M a safe harbor with the potential to move higher as markets recover.
 At today’s prices, its shares may still be a lower-risk opportunity with upside potential.